HarryR/logicista/_posts/2017-01-20-phpmelody-multiple-vulnerabilities.markdown

 		$mail->IsHTML(false);
 ```

 Exploits for PHPMailer ([CVE-2016-10033](https://legalhackers.com/advisories/PHPMailer-Exploit-Remote-Code-Exec-CVE-2016-10033-Vuln.html) and [CVE-2016-10045](https://legalhackers.com/advisories/PHPMailer-Exploit-Remote-Code-Exec-CVE-2016-10045-Vuln-Patch-Bypass.html)) allow command-line arguments to be given to `sendmail` after bypassing escaping and validation in the `From:` address.
-Two arguments which can be used for exploitation are:
+Three arguments which can be used for exploitation are:

  * `-X` - Write log to arbitrary file, including the Subject and message body
  * `-OAliasFile` - Read aliases from an arbitrary file, perform commands on receipt of a message